carolinafishes/carolinafishes.github.io/_posts/software/2015-01-08-phyinformR_manual2.md

 <pre>
 quart<- c("Polypterus_congicus","Polypterus_bichir","Polypterus_ansorgii" ,"Polypterus_endlicheri" )
 </pre>
 The remaining objects should be familiar, please review the above and preceeding page if the variable names seem enigmatic.
-To compute over a distribution of trees, run the function
+To compute over a distribution of trees, run the function.
+Note that here we are truncating the tree distribution for the purpose of example
 <pre>
-su.bayes(a,b,c,d,e,f,Pi_T,Pi_C,Pi_A,Pi_G,rate_vector,quart,trees)->final
+tree
+su.bayes(a,b,c,d,e,f,Pi_T,Pi_C,Pi_A,Pi_G,rate_vector,quart,tree)->final
 </pre>
 This function returns a matrix of internodes and T values from the trees and their associated QIHP,QIPP, and QIRP values
 <pre>